Mega Man X2: Plot

 Mega Man X2 is set in an ambiguous year during the 22nd century ("21XX") in which the world is populated both by humans and mechanical beings known as "Reploids" (replicant androids).
 The mass-produced Reploids are based on a complex, humanoid robot dubbed X who was discovered by the archaeologist Dr. Cain in laboratory ruins many months earlier.
 Created with human-level intelligence and free will, some Reploids have a tendency towards destructive, criminal activity and are subsequently dubbed "Mavericks" by the government.
 A military force called the "Maverick Hunters" is formed to halt or prevent such activity.
-The events of the first Mega Man X game entail the hunter X's fight to stop Sigma, a Maverick overlord bent on the destruction of humanity.
-X prevails in his mission, but at the cost of his partner Zero's life.
+The events of the first Mega Man X game entail the hunter X's fight to stop Sigma, a Maverick overlord bent on the conquest of Earth and the genocide of humanity.
+X succeeds in his mission to foil Sigma's plans, but at the cost of his partner Zero's life.

 Six months following the incident, X becomes the head of the Maverick Hunters.
 X tracks a "manufactured Maverick" bearing Sigma's emblem to a Reploid factory, where he launches a full assault.
 However, despite Sigma's apparent death and X's recent efforts, the Maverick rebellion continues.
 Three powerful Mavericks—Serges, Agile, and Violen—form a group called the "X-Hunters" and gain control of the North Pole.
 In the time between Sigma's demise and the trio's sudden uprising, Serges has collected the deceased Zero's bodyparts.
 After the factory mission, X is assigned to seek and exterminate eight Maverick leaders on a large continent directly south of the North Pole.
 The X-Hunters contact the Maverick Hunters shortly thereafter and taunt them with Zero's body.
 The X-Hunters drift among the eight Maverick locations and attempt to lure X out, each one promising the protagonist a piece of Zero if he can defeat them.